 I want to share my general positions on the issues that I believe are most important to restoring our country and our community to the 'America that I know and love'.
-Know that I will be listening to your ideas and concerns throughout my campaign and for the next two years, and will represent our district, proudly!
+Know that I will be listening to your ideas and concerns throughout my campaign and will represent our district, proudly and effectively!

 - Human Race

 - The 2nd Amendment

 - The Attack on the Capitol

 - The War in Ukraine

 - Dysfunction in the House of Representatives